Specialisms

 Clinical Currency Statement

-As at November 2020, I am engaged in the role of a self-employed Speech and Language Therapist for an average of 80 hours per month.
+As at January 2025, I am engaged in the role of an Independent Speech and Language Therapist

 Signed